infectedsoundsystem/lambda-refarch-webapp/README.md

 ## Instructions

-This example demonstrates receiving votes a web page and displaying the vote totals.
+This example demonstrates receiving votes via a web page and displaying the vote totals.

 Step 1 - Fork this GitHub repository